Olyphant, Pennsylvania: Education

+It is in the Mid Valley School District.

 While the anthracite coal industry was thriving, there were numerous neighborhood schools: the Columbus School in the Smoketown section, the Washington School and the Roosevelt School in the Fern Hill section, the Lincoln School in the Grassy Island Heights section, as well as a three-room school in the Underwood Village and a one-room school in Marshwood.
 There was a Central School for elementary school students who lived downtown and in the Flats section.
 The annex of the Central School was Olyphant Senior High School.
 Olyphant Junior High School was in a separate building.

 As the population declined, the neighborhood schools were closed and demolished.
 In 1969, the Olyphant, Dickson City, and Throop school districts consolidated to form the Mid Valley School District.
 The Olyphant Junior High School became the Mid-Valley Senior High School.
 The annex of the Olyphant Elementary School had elementary school grades as well as some overflow classes from the senior high school.
 On February 10, 1977, the Pennsylvania Department of Labor and Industry condemned the Olyphant Elementary School and the annex.
 The displaced elementary school students were moved to the Mid-Valley Junior High School in Dickson City.
 The displaced junior high school students and the senior high school students attended classes in the senior high school on split sessions.
 Eventually, new schools were built.
 Currently, the Mid-Valley School District has a single elementary school, and a single secondary school on Underwood Road in Throop.

-Up until the mid-1970s, each Catholic parish had a parochial school: St. Patrick's, St. Michael's, and Holy Ghost.
+Up until the mid-1970s, each Catholic parish (of the Roman Catholic Diocese of Scranton) had a parochial school: St. Patrick's, St. Michael's, and Holy Ghost.
 Saints Cyril and Methodius Ukrainian Catholic School remained open longer, but it was eventually closed.

 There are private Catholic schools in neighboring municipalities.
 The La Salle Academy Primary Campus in Dickson City is for students in Pre-Kindergarten through Grade 3; the Main Campus in Jessup is for students in Grades 4 through 8.
 High school students can attend Bishop O'Hara High School in Dunmore and Scranton Preparatory School in Scranton.